Back to Blog

 • Flag international numbers (if not allowed)

-• Check against opt-out list
+• Check against the opt-out list

 • Standardize formats